Luis Abinader

-Luis Rodolfo Abinader Corona (/es/; born 12 July 1967) is a Dominican economist, businessman, and politician who has served as the 54th president of the Dominican Republic since 2020.
+Luis Rodolfo Abinader Corona (/es-419/; born 12 July 1967) is a Dominican economist, businessman, and politician who has served as the 54th president of the Dominican Republic since 2020.
 He was the Modern Revolutionary Party candidate for President of the Dominican Republic in the 2016, 2020, and 2024 general elections.
+He is the president of his party since 5 September 2026.

-Before becoming president, Abinader was the general manager of Grupo Abicor, a business consortium started by his father, José Rafael Abinader, a former senator and finance minister.
-Grupo Abicor includes a real estate and construction company focused mainly on the tourism industry, a concrete factory, and a private university.
+Before becoming president, Abinader was the general manager of Grupo Empresarial Abinader Corona (Grupo ABICOR), a business consortium started by his father, José Rafael Abinader, a former senator and finance minister.
+Grupo ABICOR includes a real estate and construction company focused mainly on the tourism industry, a concrete factory, and a private university.
 As revealed by the Pandora Papers, Abinader also owns several offshore companies.
-Abinader was proclaimed as Latin America's richest president by Bloomberg Línea in 2022.
+Abinader was proclaimed as Dominican Republic's richest president by Bloomberg Línea in 2022.

 His first 100 days in office, in a context of mitigation of the Covid-19 pandemic, were rated positively by some sectors of society such as social and business actors, who positively valued the measures adopted during the health crisis.
 In the international arena, he has been participating in regional forums and discussions with think tanks in the capital of the United States, such as the Council of the Americas and the Woodrow Wilson International Center for Scholars.
-In November 2020, during a high-level discussion he had with CNN columnist political strategist Geovanny Vicente at the DC Dialogues at New York University, he reviewed the achievements made in his first 100 days in office and noted that the Dominican Republic, in addition to being the fastest growing economy in Latin America, is also ready to receive investments.
+In November 2020, during a high-level discussion he had at the DC Dialogues at New York University, he reviewed the achievements made in his first 100 days in office and noted that the Dominican Republic, in addition to being the fastest growing economy in the Americas, is also ready to receive investments.

 Abinader was re-elected to a second term as president in the 2024 Dominican Republic general election.
 In his victory speech, Abinader said that the "changes that we've made are going to be irreversible", and that the "best is yet to come".